NK3 tachykinin receptor agonist. Causes direct excitation of dopamine neurons; enhances dopaminergic function. Induces locomotor activity.

 León et al (2016) Direct Actions of Kisspeptins on GnRH Neurons Permit Attainment of Fertility but are Insufficient to Fully Preserve Gonadotropic Axis Activity.
 Endocrinology 6 19206 PMID: 26755241

 Do you know of a great paper that uses Senktide from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Senktide